 JoAnn Cunningham, wearing a gold ring with a cross on her left ring finger, sat at the defense table with her brown hair pulled back from her makeup-free, acne-ridden face into two tight braids, dressed in flattering jailhouse orange.
-She has put on a significant amount of weight since her arrest last April and is hardly recognizable as the same gaunt, platinum blonde, hollow-eyed woman in her mugshot.
+She is hardly recognizable as the same gaunt, platinum blonde, hollow-eyed woman in her mugshot.

 At around 9:30, McHenry County State’s Attorney Patrick Kenneally read several statements of fact into the court record from witnesses not present at the hearing.

 - A former neighbor of the Freund family on Dole Avenue in Crystal Lake, Illinois described seeing JoAnn’s car idling in the driveway on a snowy evening, when she noticed AJ’s little brother strapped into a car seat.
 AJ, she said, stuck his head out of the car and surprised her by saying, “Boo!”
 She overheard arguing from inside the home, and AJ told her his parents were fighting and that he, his little brother, and his mommy were going to a hotel.
 When JoAnn exited the house, the neighbor wrote, JoAnn said, “Better not fucking… call the cops on us… leave me the fuck alone.”